kernelcon/hacker-hotkey/README.md

    * sketch -> upload
    * Arduino IDE will compile and upload firmware to the Hacker Hotkey, which you can use immediately after upload (no unplugging, reseting, etc required)

+## 3D Printing a case

+We've designed a case for Hacker Hotkey, and while not necessary to function it does complete the look.
+[Download the STL at Thingiverse](https://www.thingiverse.com/thing:4828073/apps)